The Ultimate Glossary of Proofreading and Editing Terms

 Proofreader’s Marks

-Before computers became ubiquitous, editing and proofreading were done using a hard copy of a text.
-A system of symbols and abbreviations known as proofreading marks was used to mark up the hard copy in the text and in the margins.
+A system of symbols and abbreviations used to mark up a hard copy.
+Before computers became ubiquitous, editing and proofreading were done by adding proofreading marks in the text and in the margins.
 While this has largely been replaced by on-screen tools such as Microsoft Word’s Track Changes, it is not entirely obsolete.
 Some clients may still ask for hard-copy proofreading.

 Proofreading